 In addition to the specific reporting requirements under the complaint portion of this procedure, all college employees, faculty members, students and staff members have a responsibility to maintain a proper learning environment at Northland Pioneer College.
-That responsibility includes not participating in or encouraging unlawful discrimination or sexual harassment, and when necessary preserving a proper learning environment, reporting any unlawful discrimination or sexual harassment, and cooperating in any investigation of improper conduct.
+That responsibility includes not participating in or encouraging unlawful discrimination or sexual harassment, and when necessary preserving a proper learning environment, reporting any unlawful discrimination of improper conduct.
 A failure to fulfill the responsibility detailed in this subsection is cause for discipline up to and including expulsion or termination.